Frequently Asked Questions

 Q: Who is the head of the United Roman-Ruthenian Church?

-The Bishop and Papa-Catholicos of Rome-Ruthenia is Supreme Pontiff of the United Roman-Ruthenian Church.
+The Prince-Bishop of Rome-Ruthenia (Roman-Ruthenian Pope) is Supreme Pontiff of the United Roman-Ruthenian Church.

 Q: Are your clergy married or celibate?